HumanAIReasoning/Emergence/README.md

 ---
 # Description

-Emergence is a structured framework for understanding and manipulating systems, revealing how complexity arises from simplicity.
+Emergence is a structured framework for understanding and engineer systems, revealing how complexity arises from simplicity.
 It operates through three core components: Principles, the foundational elements that initiate a system; Frictions, the challenges and tensions that shape its evolution; and Outcomes, the resulting patterns or values that emerge.
 Applicable in both forward analysis (to decode existing systems) and reverse design (to engineer desired results), Emergence provides a versatile lens for dissecting and directing diverse domains—software, societal structures, artificial intelligence, and beyond—with clarity and control.

 ---
 ## Usage

 ### Standalone

-The Emergence framework is a self contained tool to understand and manipulate systems.
+The Emergence framework is a self contained tool to understand and engineer systems.

 You can use it to simplify the decryption of complex systems and map strategies with fast iterations.